Reference ID: MET-C637 | Process Engineering Reference Sheets Calculation Guide

 Introduction & Context

-The Surface-Equivalent Diameter (dS) is a fundamental geometric parameter used in process engineering to characterize irregular particles.
+The Surface‑Equivalent Diameter (dS) is a fundamental geometric parameter used in process engineering to characterize irregular particles, and it complements the volume‑based equivalent diameter used for the same purpose when particle volume rather than surface area is the governing factor.
 By defining the diameter of a sphere that possesses the same surface area as an irregular particle, engineers can simplify complex calculations involving fluid flow, heat transfer, and mass transfer.
 This approach is essential for modeling systems where the specific surface area dictates the rate of physical or chemical processes, such as drying, adsorption, or catalytic reactions.

 Methodology & Formulas